 Please tell us if you think your city is one of The Music Cities!

 This is about placemaking and driving entrepreneurship and cultural arts through the universal language of music.
-We talk a lot about art and culture, and how it is an important driver of economic growth.
-But not all genres of art are for everyone, and art is definitely seen through the eye of the beholder.
+We talk a lot about art and culture and how they are important drivers of economic growth.
+However, not all genres of art are for everyone, and art is seen through the eye of the beholder.
 That’s what makes music unique, and first among equals in the arts.

 Not everyone is into museums.
 Not everyone is into the opera.
 Not everyone is into theater.
-Not everyone appreciates visual arts, nor sculpture.
+Not everyone appreciates visual arts or sculpture.
 But EVERYONE has their favorite type of music.
-Each person’s musical preference may be different, and there may be genres that someone personally dislikes, but have you ever met anyone that dislikes all music?
+Each person’s musical preference may differ, and there may be genres that someone dislikes, but have you ever met anyone who dislikes all music?
 We certainly haven’t.

 Music stirs emotions.
 It helps us relive important events in our lives.
-It triggers deja vu of people, and of places.
+It triggers deja vu for people and places.
 And that musical connection to place is how people engage with one another.
 It is what helps make a place open and welcoming.
 It is how we discover things we like about other cultures we may not understand and meet people we would not otherwise get to know.
-It is how strangers find their tribe when they arrive to a new place.
-And it is a strong economic driver that often supports a hidden economy that needs to be exposed.
+It is how strangers find their tribe when they arrive at a new place.
+It is also a strong economic driver that often supports a hidden economy that needs to be exposed.

 So what makes a place one of TheMusicCities?
 Here are our inaugural lists: